holoviz-dev/blog/posts/tweak-mpl-chat/index.md

 ---
-title: "Build a AI Chatbot to Run Code and Tweak plots"
+title: "Build an AI Chatbot to Run Code and Tweak plots"
 date: "2023-12-22"
 description: "Powered by Panel and Mixtral 8x7B"
 author: